JetBrains/lincheck/docs/topics/operation-arguments.md

    |                      |   thread is finished                                     |
    ```

-Due to the small range of keys, Lincheck quickly revealed the race bug: when two values are being added concurrently by the same key,
+Due to the small range of keys, Lincheck quickly reveals the race: when two values are being added concurrently by the same key,
 one of the values may be overwritten and lost.

 > Get the full code [here](https://github.com/Kotlin/kotlinx-lincheck/blob/guide/src/jvm/test/org/jetbrains/kotlinx/lincheck/test/guide/MultiMapTest.kt).